-Editor’s Note: Over the next several months, Mad in America will publish a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
+Editor’s Note: Over the next several months, Mad in America is publishing a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
 In this blog, he discusses the colossal overprescribing of prescription pills.
-Each Monday, a new section of the book will be published, and all chapters will be archived here.
+Each Monday, a new section of the book is published, and all chapters are archived here.

 The final nails in the coffin of biological psychiatry

 When I discuss the state of psychiatry with critical psychiatrists, psychologists and pharmacists I collaborate with, we sometimes ask each other: “Who are most mad, on average, the psychiatrists or their patients?”

 This is not as far-fetched or rhetorical a question as it may seem.
 When I Googled delusion, the first entry was from an Oxford dictionary: “An idiosyncratic belief or impression maintained despite being contradicted by reality or rational argument, typically as a symptom of mental disorder.”

 As you have already seen, right from the start of Chapter 1, and will see more of in the following, the whole of psychiatry is characterised by exactly this.
 The psychiatrists’ predominant idiosyncratic beliefs are not shared by people considered sane, i.e. the general public, but the psychiatrists forcefully maintain them, even when reality, including the most reliable science we have, and rational argument clearly show that their basic beliefs are wrong.

 If psychiatry had been a business, it would have gone bankrupt, so let’s conclude instead that it is morally and scientifically bankrupt.